ajayat/ajayat/README.md

 ## Welcome to my Github profile 👋
-My name is Adrien Jayat and I am a student in the last year of High School, specialising in Maths, Physics and Computer Science.
+My name is Adrien Jayat and I am a student in the last year of High School, specialising in Maths, Physics and Computer Science. \n
 I learned programming by myself, I’m fascinated by its logical and creative aspect.
-I think computer science is a universal, extraordinarily rich and vast field and will undoubtedly be at the heart of the decades to come.

 ## My Skills

 ### Python 3
 [![Python 3](https://img.icons8.com/color/75/000000/python.png)](https://python.org)
-I have been coding in Python since I was 14 years old; it's a language that I really appreciate as you can use it for almost any project.
+I have been coding in Python since I was 13 years old; it's a language that I really appreciate as you can use it for almost any project.
 Personally, I value it for scientific uses, to build website backends, APIs, software and algorithms.

-*Python is slow!* But is speed always the most essential thing? <br/>
-*Python is for beginners!*  Not necessarily: do you know the advanced features such as generators, metaclasses, descriptors, coroutines?
-Python is a language that targets both beginners and confirmed developers with its simple and concise syntax for great coding efficiency!

 ### Libraries and frameworks:
 [![Numpy](img/Numpy.png)][Numpy]